Inside the Weird, Dangerous World of Japan’s Girl ‘Idols’

 On Jan.
 20, the managers of NGT48 published a message directed to the mass media: “There has been much reporting that is going too far, talking to neighbors, speaking to family members, late night visits… Please restrain yourselves from overzealous coverage as this is stressing the family members, and violating privacy.”

-It is also stressing out Yasushi Akimoto, the man behind the scenes of NGT48 and AKB48 as well.
+It is also stressing out Yasushi Akimoto, the man pulling the strings of both NGT48 and AKB48.

 AKB48 was founded in 2005 by Yasushi Akimoto and his partner Kotaro Shiba.
 Shiba, according to police sources and reports by weekly magazines in Japan, was an associate of the Yamaguchi-gumi Goto-gumi crime group, and a former loan shark.
 AKB48 management has never offered a denial.
 The Goto-Gumi disbanded in 2008.
 AKB48 continues.